sfjbsnodefsd/paul-gallagher/PensionManagmentSystem/pensionerDetailsModule/ReadMe.txt

 Created csv writer file to create csv file

-Index.js running pensioner-details db

-function to import details csv to Mongo db

-created get request to retrieve user data by Aadhaar number
+Contains CRUD operations to Get all pensuioners and pensioner by Aadhaar

+Populates directly, Mongo DB Database